Image of the 2024 Cybersecurity Awareness Month Logo

 Digital Citizenship and the Top Cybersecurity Risks to Our Community

-Ben Edelen, Chief Information Security Officer for the Colorado Dept. of State, will discuss how cybersecurity now needs to be a life skill, and those skills can come from unexpected places.
+Ben Edelen, Chief Information Security Officer for the Colorado Dept. of State, presented on Oct.
+8. He discussed how cybersecurity now needs to be a life skill, and those skills can come from unexpected places.
 Hosted by UCCS Cybersecurity Programs.
+The recording is now available.

 Cybersecurity Roundtable: Phishing, AI, and Protecting Your Data